Joseph Maskell

-Anthony Joseph Maskell (April 13, 1939 – May 7, 2001) was an American Catholic priest who was removed from the ministry because of sexual abuse toward female students at Archbishop Keough High School between 1969 and 1975.
+Anthony Joseph Maskell (April 13, 1939 – May 7, 2001) was an American Catholic priest who was removed from the ministry in 1994 for sexually abusing students in several schools in Archdiocese of Baltimore, including Archbishop Keough High School between 1969 and 1975.
 He served the Archdiocese of Baltimore as a counselor from 1965 to 1994.
 The Netflix documentary series The Keepers alleges Maskell's involvement in the murder of Catherine Cesnik in 1969, after a former Keough student and abuse victim, Jean Hargadon Wehner, claimed he showed her Cesnik's body to threaten Wehner into silence.
 Maskell denied all accusations until his death in 2001.

 Early life

 Anthony Joseph Maskell was born in Baltimore, Maryland, to Joseph Francis Maskell and Susie Helen Jenkins, and grew up in Northeast Baltimore.
-He preferred to be called Joseph in deference to St. Joseph.
+He preferred to be called Joseph in deference to Saint Joseph.
 After graduating from Calvert Hall College High School, Maskell went to St. Mary's Seminary in Roland Park for priesthood training.
 His father died in 1963.

 Maskell was ordained on May 22, 1965, at the age of 26.
 His peers described him as "deeply intelligent" and "fascinated with psychology".
 In 1972, Maskell earned a master's degree in school psychology from Towson State University, and then a certificate of advanced study in counseling from Johns Hopkins University.